amirsanni/Mini-Inventory-and-Sales-Management-System/README.md

 # New Version
 A new version is under development and can be checked at https://inventory.1410inc.xyz/

-To log in:

-- Email: test@1410inc.xyz
-- Password: demopass

-If the password does not work, you can create an account for testing purpose.
+You can create an account for testing purpose.